space-bacon/SignSystems/Codex-of-sign-systems.md

 - **Mission Statements**: The semiotic analysis of organizational goals and visions.
 - **Employee Handbooks**: The use of language and symbols to convey organizational policies and practices.
 - **Corporate Events**: The role of symbols and rituals in reinforcing organizational culture.
+- **Organizational Charts**: Visual representations of organizational structure.
+- **Internal Memos**: The semiotic analysis of communication within organizations.
+- **Leadership Symbols**: The role of symbols in representing authority and leadership.
+- **Workplace Culture**: The semiotic dimensions of employee behavior and interactions.
+- **Corporate Branding**: The use of signs to establish and communicate brand identity.

 ### Chapter 38: Pictorial Semiotics